theprimarybrain/theprimarybrain.github.io/_posts/2020-03-08-Toddler-School-Curriculum-Zoo-Themed-Lessons.md

   credit: Laurin Brainard
   creditlink: ""
 ---
 For the past year and a half, my son and I worked through 26 toddler school units.
-It was so much fun to watch my son engage in toddler activities while we learned about all 26 letters of the alphabet.
+It was so much fun to watch Conner engage in toddler activities while we learned about all 26 letters of the alphabet.
 We loved every moment!
 To finish out the alphabet, I created this [Zoo Themed Toddler School Unit](https://www.teacherspayteachers.com/Product/Toddler-Lesson-Plans-Zoo-Themed-Lessons-5118120?utm_source=PB%20Blog&utm_campaign=Zoo%20Toddler%20School).
 Our final 5 lesson plans were so much fun and I hope you find some great ideas in this post to do with your little ones.

 ## Lesson Components